rosebch/rosebch/README.md

 ## 👋  Hey!
 Nice to see you, I am Rose!

-- 👔 &nbsp;I'm currently working as a web-developer
+- 👔 &nbsp;I'm a frontend-developer
 - 🏄 &nbsp;I work daily with HTML, CSS, JavaScript to create beautiful websites
 - 🚀 &nbsp;I'm learning React, Redux to dive deep in front-end web development